Allowable Company Expenses in Bangladesh

 Section 49

-The "residual" clause allows expenditure that is wholly/exclusively for business, revenue in nature, and not a personal expense.
+The "residual" clause allows expenditure that is wholly and exclusively incurred for business operations.
+This covers daily operational costs not specifically mentioned elsewhere, provided they are revenue in nature and not a personal expense of the owners.

 2. Rent, Rates, and Taxes